jnun/5daydocs/docs/tasks/TEMPLATE-task.md

   - Deleted files → Closes corresponding GitHub issue
   - Files in live/ → Closes GitHub issue with "completed" label

+  The workflow parses ## Problem and ## Success criteria sections.
-  The workflow identifies tasks using HTML comment in issue body:
+  It identifies tasks using HTML comment in issue body:
     <!-- 5daydocs-task-id: [ID] -->

   Do not manually edit this in GitHub issues.